uuki26/week-one/listening & Reading Reflection.md

-leanring how to learn, and how to figure out what you should to do , and telling a compelling stories.
+learning how to learn, and how to figure out what you should do , and telling a compelling stories.

 learning outcome is to understanding how historical perspective changes the relationship with the history tools.